len-werawad/social-banking-api/README.md

 # Social Banking API (Backend Developer Assignment)

-**Social Banking API** is a comprehensive RESTful backend service for a modern mobile banking application.
+**Social Banking API** is a comprehensive RESTful backend service for a mobile banking application.
 Built with Spring Boot, this API provides secure and efficient endpoints for managing banking operations including account management, transactions, authentication, and personalized financial dashboards.

 The system follows a **modular monolithic architecture** using Spring Modulith principles, ensuring clear separation of concerns while maintaining the simplicity of a single deployable unit.
 It processes banking data from MySQL database.